snafuz/docker-flask/README.md

 ## Introduction

-Dockerized flask with dynamic loading of blueprints to handle routes configured outside the container.
+Dockerized Flask with blueprints' dynamic loading to handle routes configured outside the container.
 Flask run via gunicorn inside the container

 ## Build the image